5 Barbell Hamstring Exercises: Strengthen and Tone

 If you get bored of traditional Romanian deadlifts, you can do single-leg Romanian deadlifts or even dumbbell Romanian deadlifts.
 Glute-ham raises and kettlebell swings will be a good alternative for those who want to target the muscles Romanian deadlifts target, but don’t want to do the actual exercise.

-To do this hamstring workout with a barbell, start with your feet hip-width apart and hold a barbell in front of your thighs. hinge at the hips and bend your knees a bit.
+1. Stand with your feet hip-width apart and hold a barbell in front of your thighs

 2. Stiff Leg Deadlifts